Anum-2017/Quarter4_Learning/15-Teacher_guardrail_Logs/readme.md

 ## Exercise:

-Objective: Make a teacher agent and make an input guardrail trigger.
+**Objective:** Make a teacher agent and make an input guardrail trigger.
-Prompt: I want to change my class timings 😭😭
+**Prompt:** I want to change my class timings

-Outcome: After running the above prompt an InputGuardrailTripwireTriggered in except should be called.
+**Outcome:** After running the above prompt an InputGuardrailTripwireTriggered in except should be called.
 See the outcome in LOGS

 ---